 Close Encounter with the Emperor of China

 He was emptying his grocery basket onto the conveyor belt for scanning.
-I was behind him doing the same.
+I was behind him, doing the same.
 That was this morning, inside a supermarket in my neighborhood.
-It was quite late when I noticed he did not put the metal or wooden bar between our grocery stuff that mine rolled over his.
-He stopped unloading his basket, turned his head to me, and said, “Depat” (Deppert in proper German, which means crazy/stupid).
+It was pretty late when I noticed he hadn’t put the metal or wooden bar between our grocery stuff, so mine rolled over his.
+He stopped unloading his basket, turned to me, and said, “Depat” (Deppert in proper German, meaning crazy/stupid).
 With one quick swing of his hand, he pushed my grocery items back to me.
-It was so fast and forceful the bottles of wine I bought hit each other they almost shattered with the impact.
+It was so fast and forceful that the bottles of wine I bought hit each other, and they almost shattered with the impact.
 I was stunned.
-I could only stare at him, an elderly and mean-looking Chinese man.
+I could only stare at him, an elderly, mean-looking Chinese man.

-“Genau” (exactly), I said with contempt.
-The Chinese guy didn’t like what he heard; he gave me a dagger look and mimicked what I have just said.
+“Genau” (exactly), I said with a hint of amusement.
+The Chinese man didn’t like it; he shot me a dagger look and mimicked my words, highlighting our cultural clash.

-You can be the Emperor of China and think you can do whatever you want, but you cannot scare me!
+You might think you’re the Emperor of China and can do whatever you want, but I want you to know I won’t be intimidated!

 “I AM THE SULTAN OF BRUNEI!”